EXOTIC & contrasting coastlines

 heywoods beach

-In Saint Peter’s northwest corner, this charming beach is a family favorite, even for our pups.
-As Dan captured this image, our niece, her husband, and their husky, trailed just behind.
+In Saint Peter’s northwest side, this charming beach is a family favourite, even for our pups.
+As Dan captured this image, our niece, her husband, and their exuberant husky, trailed just behind.

 Sunset & a 17th century fort